tschikarski/shibboleth/Documentation/Configuration/MappingConfigurationFile/Index.rst

                 allowUser = TEXT
                 allowUser.value = 1
                 createUserFieldsMapping {
                     // Set additional fields, when the user is imported for the FIRST TIME email = TEXT
                     email.field = REMOTE_USER

+                    admin = TEXT
+                    admin.value = 0
                 }
                 updateUserFieldsMapping {
                     // Update the user with these field values at EVERY LOGIN